Guess the Future!

 Future Simple worksheet, predictions, writing, matching, speaking, elementary

-ESL Predictions Worksheet - Grammar Exercises: Writing Sentences, Matching - Speaking Activity: Freer Practice - Pair Work
+ESL Predictions Worksheet - Grammar Exercises: Ordering, Writing Sentences, Matching - Speaking Activity: Freer Practice - Pair Work

 Whatever will be, will be